bilgeozcay/carprice/README.md

 - odometer
 - age

-Out of those, 3 characteristics are identified as main driver of a car's price:
+Out of those, 3 characteristics are identified as main driver of a car's price (most relevant to the least):
 - age
 - cylinders
 - odometer